Chisuso/Formula-1-Drivers-Analysis--Project-1/README.md

 ## Lap-by-Lap Files 📂

-- `f1_data_analysis.ipynb`: Jupyter Notebook filled with Python code for data analysis, visualization, and deductions.
+- `F1_Drivers_Analysis.pdf`: Complete project pdf containing Python code for data analysis, visualization, and meaningful deductions.
-- `f1_drivers_dataset.csv`: The dataset we're tearing through!
+- `F1Drivers_Dataset.csv`: The dataset we're tearing through!
-- `f1_image.jpg`: An awesome image to fuel your F1 passion.
+- `F1 Drivers Project.py`: Python code only
 ## Dependencies

 To run the Jupyter Notebook and reproduce the analysis, you will need the following Python libraries: